How to Make Braces Pain Free

 See also, silicone Dental Wax Alternative (OrthoDots) for pain caused by braces.

-Mouth ulcers are quite likely as the braces could come into contact with soft tissue.
+Mouth ulcers are quite likely to happen as the braces could come into contact with soft tissue.
 These can be initially treated with a salt water gargle and if that does not work, a treatment meant just for that ailment – there are many branded and generic items on the market.

 FIVE-STAR PATIENT TESTIMONIALS